david-hernandez/drupal8-oop/03-This-and-self/README.md

 you have an instance of a class, and the double colon (`::`) is used when you access static members. ("Members" just means the things in a class, like properties and methods.
 It's shorter.)

 Inside of a class you'll need to access things, too.
-Since you can't refer to the class or object by its name, (because you don't know what it is, in the case of an object,) this is what `$this` and `self` are for.
+This is what `$this` and `self` are for.

 ### `$this`

-When there exists an instance of the class, `$this` will let you refer to members, including their current values.
+When there exists an instance of the class, `$this` will let you refer to members and their current values.
 Notice it has a dollar sign.
-Dollar signs equals data.
+Dollar signs equal data.
 Whenever you are dealing with a unique instance of something, a plain old variable, and object, whatever, there will be a dollar sign involved.

 Oh, and look, we use the arrow operator with it.
 Just like we do when we have an object and use its name to access